benderham/the-wordpress-theme/README.md

 	$ wp core download --version=x.xx
 	$ wp core config --dbname=database_name --dbuser=root --dbpass=password --dbhost=127.0.0.1

-If for some reason configuring on the command line does not work, then go to `http://localhost/longtail-site` and configure using the WordPress GUI.
+If for some reason configuring on the command line does not work, then configure using the WordPress GUI.

 ###Run Grunt